szczyglis-dev/py-gpt/docs/source/plugins.rst

 The setup defined above will work as follows:

-When you ask GPT to turn your lights ON, GPT will locate this command and prepare the command ``python /path/to/smart_home_lights.py {arg}`` with ``{arg}`` replaced with ``1``.
+When you ask model to turn your lights ON, model will locate this command and prepare the command ``python /path/to/smart_home_lights.py {arg}`` with ``{arg}`` replaced with ``1``.
 On your system, it will execute the command:

 .. code-block:: console

   python /path/to/smart_home_lights.py 1

 And that's all.
-GPT will take care of the rest when you ask to turn ON the lights.
+Model will take care of the rest when you ask to turn ON the lights.

 You can define as many placeholders and parameters as you desire.